PixelStoriesEngine/pixel-stories-docs/src/content/docs/assets.md

 title: Default Game Assets
 description: Free default assets to help get started!
 ---
 Our vision is to facilitate creativity and empower unique storytelling through video games.
 However, art and assets can be hard to come by!
-So we provide a range of default assets that can be used to build prototypes, proof of concepts, or serve as placeholders until your custom art is ready.
+So we provide some default assets that can be used to build prototypes, proof of concepts, or serve as placeholders until your custom art is ready.

+Keep in mind, all assets in the engine are replaceable at any time.
+So don't feel locked in to a specific style!

 ## How to Use the Assets